emory-libraries/digitizedbooks/doc/index.rst

 ..
-DigitizedBooks documentation master file, created by sphinx-quickstart on Thu Oct 24 14:19:05 2013.
+DigitizedBooks documentation master file, created by sphinx-quickstart on Thr Oct 24 13:05:06 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DigitizedBooks's documentation!
+Welcome to Digitized Book's documentation!
 ==========================================

 Contents:

 .. toctree::
    :maxdepth: 2

+   readme
+   changelog
+   deploynotes
+   apidocs
+   devnotes